 Meet and Greet (may include a reception and/or a meal) with department members and students

-Meeting with Department Chair
+Individual meeting with Department Chair

 Individual appointments with department members if appropriate.